 No one wants to deal with large surgical scars that remain on the body for life.

-With arthroscopic surgery Orange County orthopedic surgeon Dr. Mellano minimizes the size and number of incisions.
+With arthroscopic surgery Torrance orthopedic surgeon Dr. Mellano minimizes the size and number of incisions.
 The arthroscope provides a clear, well-lit view inside the damaged hip, wrist, shoulder, elbow, or knee joint.
 This allows your surgeon to determine exactly where the joint damage is located.
 The arthroscope basically creates a blueprint of your joint on a computer screen.

 Using this information, Dr. Mellano plans exactly how to approach the joint repair or replacement without the need to create unnecessary incisions.
 Smaller and fewer incisions mean a faster recovery time, less pain, and smaller scars that are less visible than those that occur after traditional open surgery.
 While open surgery is still necessary in certain cases, most patients are good candidates for arthroscopy.